 The day that you’re able to say “no more” (even after taking an embarrassing tumble off of your white horse) is the day that you’ll start getting your confidence and power back.

 After one of my past relationships, I really struggled for four months.
 I missed him and thought about him every day.
 Although I knew deep down it was the right thing to do, no contact felt like the worst punishment of all.

 All it took was seeing a comment on his social media from a girl who was everything I wasn’t and I caved in the worst way.
-After calling him and embarrassing the sh*t out of myself, coming to the realization that I had given him back the power, and crying myself to sleep for four days in a row, I didn’t know what to do.
+After calling him and embarrassing the sh*t out of myself, I didn’t know what to do.

 I finally got to the point where I just threw all the chips up in the air.